If you suffer from a psychological or mental condition, you can qualify for an Emotional Support Animal (ESA) or Psychiatric Service Animal (PSA).

 How do I Register My ESA?

 Registering your ESA will make your life easier!
 If you decide to register your best bud, we’ll ship you a link in an email that contains your ESA Letter.
 You’ll have the chance to make up a profile for your ESA in the American Service Pets International directory.
-Since many landlords and airlines require you recertify your ESA yearly, this profile will allow you to update his information any time there’s a need.
+Since many landlords require you recertify your ESA yearly, this profile will allow you to update his information any time there’s a need.

 Forgot to register?